Existence and applications of Ricci flows via pseudolocality: Introduction

 where $I_n = \frac{|\partial B_{\mathbb{R}^n}(0,1)|^n}{|B_{\mathbb{R}^n}(0,1)|^{n-1}}$ is the optimal constant.
 On a Riemannian manifold $(M^n,g)$, let $B_g(p,r)$ be a geodesic ball with radius $r$ centered at a point $p$.
 We say the \emph{$\delta-$almost Euclidean isoperimetric inequality} holds in $B_g(p,r)$ with respect to the Riemannian metric $g$, if

 for any regular domain $\Omega \subset B_g(p,r)$.
 In \cite{perelman2002entropy}, Perelman proved an interior curvature estimate for compact Ricci flows known as the pseudolocality theorem.
 The complete noncompact case has been verified by Chau, Tam and Yu \cite{chau2779131pseudolocality}.
-See also \cite{chow2010ricci} for a detailed treatment.
+See also \cite{chow2010ricci} for a detailed treatment. {\blue There is another version of pseudolocality estimate for the Ricci flow proved by Tian-Wang \cite{Tian2015On}, where almost nonnegative Ricci curvature is assumed, while the almost Euclidean isoperimetric inequality assumption is relaxed to almost Euclidean volume. }

 \begin{thm}[Perelman's pseudolocality] For every $n$ and $A > 0$, there exist $\delta_0 >0$ and $\epsilon_0 >0$ depending only on $A $ and $n$ with the following property: Suppose $(M^n, g(t)), t\in [0, (\epsilon r)^2]$ is a complete solution of the Ricci flow with bounded curvature, where $0< \epsilon \leq \epsilon_0$ and $r>0$.
 Let $x_0$ be a point in $M$.
 If there is a scalar curvature lower bound